 One of the Industry Originators Offers Nine Models Today

 In 1995, the Dingo, an Australian-built, wheeled mini skid steer loader made its way to the United States.
-Its initial popularity in the United States proved that there was indeed a market for compact tool carriers and drew the attention of The Toro Co.
+Its initial popularity in the United States proved that there was indeed a market for compact tool carriers (CTC) and drew the attention of The Toro Co.
 While the Dingo unit was beginning to make a name for itself, Toro acquired the rights to the Dingo machine in the United States and began developing a 19-hp tracked unit that featured Toro’s patented control system and a walk-behind design.
-Due to the initial popularity of the product line, Toro expanded its operations and dedicated an entire division to the compact tool carrier — the Toro Sitework Systems division.
+Due to the initial popularity of the product line, Toro expanded its operations and dedicated an entire division to the CTC — the Toro Sitework Systems division.
 At the same time, manufacturing of the Dingo product line was moved to the company’s facility in Tomah, Wis.
 The rest of the history of the Toro Dingo focuses on continuous improvement by listening to the wants and needs of the end-user, says Toro.

 Advice to Buyers